sunpy/sunpy-logo/README.md

 Original vs Generated Files
 ===========================
-All files in the directory named generated are derived products from the original files in the root directory therefore they should never be edited directly.
+All files in the directory `generated` are derived products from the original files in the root directory therefore they should never be edited directly.
+They can be updated by using the `convert.sh` script.